 - The design comes out more vividly when you shake your wrist back and forth instead of your hand.

-Enjoy Latte Art Coffee at Cocoon Coffee House
+Enjoy Latte Art Coffee at Cocoon Coffee House and Bakery

-Cocoon Coffee House is Hawley Silk Mill’s own coffee shop nestled within the small building that used to serve the mill as cocoon storage.
+Cocoon Coffee House and Bakery is Hawley Silk Mill’s own coffee shop nestled within the small building that used to serve the mill as cocoon storage.
 We use only the highest-quality coffee beans from Electric City Roasting Co. in Scranton, PA.
 While you’re with us, unwind in our cozy seating area, grab a delicious meal from our food menu, or find something to read from our used book collection.

 Visit Us at Hawley Silk Mill During Your Next Visit to the Poconos

 Since 1880, Hawley Silk Mill has served a vital role in the local community.
 Today, it stands as a vibrant lifestyle center filled with fun and unique things to do.
-Whether you savor in a cup of coffee from Cocoon Coffee House, go shopping in our one-of-a-kind shops, or take a fitness class, you could spend hours enjoying everything our historic mill has to offer.
+Whether you savor a cup of coffee from Cocoon Coffee House and Bakery, go shopping in our one-of-a-kind shops, or take a fitness class, you could spend hours enjoying everything our historic mill has to offer.
 Also, don’t forget to check our calendar for fun upcoming events!
 We look forward to welcoming you soon.